 Exhibits of decorated cakes include:

-Lot 2: CHARACTER, 3D OR DOLL with three different types of decorating tips used.
+Lot 2: CHARACTER, 3D OR DOLL – three different types of decorating tips used.
 Other edible items are allowed.
 A plastic doll or doll pick is allowed for doll cakes.

-Lot 5: CREATE YOUR OWN PROJECT: suggestions include flowers made on a lily nail, figure piping, string work, and tier cakes with separators and pillars.
+Lot 5: CREATE YOUR OWN PROJECT – suggestions include flowers made on a lily nail, figure piping, string work, tier cakes with separators and pillars.

 CLASS ECG- DECORATED CUPCAKES

-Lot 1: DESIGN applied with colored sugar, coconut, candies, etc. All decorations must
+Lot 1: Design applied with colored sugar, coconut, candies, etc.; all decorations must be edible.

 WILTON ENTERPRISES AWARDS